 - There are many potential causes of flower bud abortion, including Nutrient Deficiencies like Boran, insects and mites that feed on flower buds and shoot tips, or pathogens that attack a root system, making a plant less able to support the water and fertility demands of the developing flowers.
 What can farmers do to reduce flower bud abortion in soybean plants?

 - Boron is important for pollen tube growth and pollen grain germination.
-Thus, its deficiency leads to low flower set and malformation of soybeans grains.
-Boron deficiency causes malformation of the pollen tube and results in an increase of flower abortion, thus reducing soybean yield potential
+Thus, its deficiency leads to a low flower set and malformation of soybeans grains.
+Boron deficiency causes malformation of the pollen tube and results in an increase in flower abortion, thus reducing soybean yield potential

 - Flower Bud Abruption: this occurs when the apical meristem does not develop correctly and the plant cannot form flowers properly.

 - Low soil temperature: soybean plants need a soil temperature above 60F in order to grow their flowers and produce pods.
 If the soil is too cold, the plants may abort their flower buds.
 If the cause for flower abortion cannot be identified when applying nutrients to meet crop needs can reduce further stress that may lead to additional abortions.

 Role of Boron and Other Nutrients to avoid Flower Abortion in Soybean?

 - Plants require Macro and Microelements for optimal growth; Some important ones include nitrogen (N), phosphorus (P), potassium (K), sulfur (S), calcium (Ca), magnesium (Mg) and micronutrients zinc, boron, copper, iron manganese and molybdenum.
 Nutrient deficiencies or toxicities will negatively plant growth, development and yield.